Chapter 19 : Love rule #18

 “It appears that Miss Weasley is reluctant to part with her wand.
 Secure it for me.”

-Before I could even protest in horror, I was being searched and my wand was taken from my school robe.
+Before I could even protest in horror, I was being searched and my wand was prised from my weak grip.

 “Get off me!”
 I cried, trying to ward them off.
 They batted aside my weak attempts like I was nothing more than an annoying fly.
 The moment my wand was gone, I knew that I was in a bad situation.